adityamedhe/live-components/README.md

 TODO:

 - [X] Fix types -- add generics
-- [ ] Loading prop to be injected in wrapped component
 - [ ] Support initial retrieval so that current value is displayed even before first change
 - [ ] Enhance and create a meaningful `test-server` and `test-client`